bereck-work/Catto/Readme.md

 Let's dissect the above command a bit more:

-* `--category`: This parameter takes the specific type of animal's image you wish to download.
+* `--category`: This flag takes the specific type of animal's image you wish to download.
-* `--amount`: This parameter takes the amount of images of the specific animal that would be downloaded.
+* `--amount`: This flag takes the amount of images of the specific animal that would be downloaded.
-* `--path`: This parameter takes the path to the directory, where `catto` will download the random images.
+* `--path`: This flag takes the path to the directory, where `catto` will download the random images.

-This is a simple and fast version of using `catto`.
+This is a simple and fast method of using `catto`, if you wish not to use `catto` in interactive mode.

 <strong>Download Command Output</strong>
 <img src="./gallery/catto-output/catto_download_output.png" width=450px></img>